 I met a colleague for lunch who then walked with me to the office;

 I met my manager outside.
-This meant a) we could go for a walk together around the block and talk informally before the formal RTW meeting with HR and b) I didn’t have to use the stairs to reception where I had collapsed, on my own.
+This meant a) we could go for a walk and talk informally before the formal RTW meeting with HR and b) I didn’t have to use the stairs to reception where I had collapsed, on my own.

 I told another colleague I was coming in and arranged a chat afterwards.

 As a reward, I planned an early dinner with my partner in a new restaurant nearby.
 This gave me something positive to focus on.